centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-activemq-jmx.md

 yum install centreon-plugin-Applications-ActiveMQ-Jmx
 ```

-2. Install the Centreon Plugin-Pack RPM on the Centreon Central server:
+2. Install the Centreon Monitoring Connector RPM on the Centreon Central server:

 ```bash
 centreon-pack-applications-activemq-jmx.noarch
 ```

-3. On the Centreon Web interface, install the *ActiveMQ JMX* Centreon Plugin-Pack from the "Configuration > Plugin packs > Manager" page
+3. On the Centreon Web interface, install the *ActiveMQ JMX* Centreon Monitoring Connector from the **Configuration > Monitoring Connectors Manager** page

 </TabItem>
 </Tabs>